 Digital media continues to create global interconnections, and in response many brands want to expand beyond their borders and engage with new prospective customers in foreign countries.
-We put together this list of international SEO best practices to equip you with what you need to know about driving global traffic to your domains.
+We put together this list of international SEO best practices to equip you with what you need to know about driving qualified, high-intent global traffic to your organization.

 Know the search engines used in your target countries

 Google is the largest search engine globally, with a market share of nearly 90%.
 In many countries optimizing for Google alone will allow you to reach your prospective clients.
 Bing is the second largest search engine worldwide, with a small but consistent presence across the world.
 That said, there are several large countries that rely mostly on local search engines.

 Here are some examples of international search engines:

 Look at the search statistics for the areas you want to target and figure out which search engines are most popular there.
 Although some of the basics for optimization will remain consistent across search engines, like a focus on quality content and user experience, other factors will differ.